 Patients and family members will meet their interventional cardiologist during a clinic visit or the day of the procedure.
-The physician will discuss the benefits and risks of the procedure, answer questions and get written permission to perform the catheterization.
-Even if you discussed the procedure before, the cardiologist will review it again to be sure all is well understand.
+The physician will discuss the benefits and risks of the procedure, answer questions and get permission (“consent”) to perform the catheterization.
+Even if you discussed the procedure before, the cardiologist will review it again to be sure all is well understood.

 During the procedure